Sejall05/ecommerce/my-ecommerce-app/README.md

 # My E-commerce App

-This is a simple e-commerce application built with React and TypeScript.
-The application allows users to browse products, add them to a shopping cart, and proceed to checkout.
+This is a simple e-commerce application built with React.
+It allows users to browse products, add them to a shopping cart, and proceed to checkout.

-## Features

-- View a list of products
-- Add products to the shopping cart
-- View and manage items in the shopping cart
-- Checkout process to complete purchases

 ## Project Structure